 Reflexology is a treatment classically performed on the feet, although it can also be on the hands, face or ears.
 It is a safe, gentle treatment that is suitable for all ages.

 You will be asked to remove your socks and shoes and will be made comfortable on the couch or reclining chair.
 Your feet will be observed and cleansed.
 I will then use my hands, fingers and thumbs to relax and apply comfortable pressure to your feet.
+I am also trained in Chinese Foot Massage and can incorporate some techniques into your treatment if requested.
 Reflex points on the feet mirror the organs and structures of the body and also our emotions.
 Some of these reflex points may feel congested, imbalanced or sensitive and the treatment moves gently encourage the body to rebalance and heal itself.
 Some reflex points may need extra work but this is very individual to each person and can change between sessions.

 As I work on each foot individually the other is cocooned in a soft towel.
 The lighting is ambient and soft, gentle music plays.
 The treatment concludes with a foot massage using nourishing cream or oil and you will be feeling very relaxed and maybe sleepy.
 After an opportunity to relax for a few minutes and have a glass of cooled water, aftercare advice is discussed to help maximise the benefits of your treatment.